moloch--/reasonably-secure-electron/README.md

 In the same vein, Electron is also often regarded as "inherently insecure."
 While this reputation is not entirely undeserved, application security is far more dependent upon engineering practices rather than the underlying framework.
 That is not to say the frameworks you choose have no bearing on security; it is possible to write secure PHP code, but [due to the language's often unintuitive design it's not easy](https://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/) (and yes I'm aware a lot of this was fixed in PHP v7, but it's fun to beat a dead horse).
 Similarly, it's possible to write secure Electron applications, though we may need to keep an eye out for a variety of pitfalls as we'll explore.

 In [Part 1](#part-1---out-of-the-browser-into-the-fire) we'll examine how various Electron exploitation techniques work, focusing primarily on cross-site scripting.
 In [Part 2](#part-2---reasonably-secure) we'll dive into how to design applications that can defend against these types of attacks, including a functional example  pattern that's _reasonably secure_.
+[Part 2](#part-2---reasonably-secure) is based on lessons learned from building the (yet unreleased) GUI for [Sliver](https://github.com/BishopFox/sliver), an implant framework for red teams I've building in my spare time.

 ## Part 1 - Out of the Browser Into the Fire